tsmith422/book_collection/README.md

 # book_collection
-Repo that contains my book collection app for CSCE 431
+Repo that contains my book collection app for CSCE 431.
+This is an updated message in the README.md